Tailored Plan Launch is Delayed

 What is a Developmental Disability?

-"Developmental Disabilities" is a term that includes intellectual disability but also includes other disabilities that start childhood.
+"Developmental Disabilities" is a term that includes intellectual disability, but also includes other disabilities that start in childhood.
 About 15% of children ages 3 through 17 have one or more developmental disabilities.

 Developmental disabilities can affect reasoning and thinking, physical skills, or both.
 These disabilities appear before age 22 and are likely to be lifelong.
 Some developmental disabilities are physical issues, such as Cerebral Palsy or Epilepsy.
 Some individuals may have a condition that includes a physical and intellectual disability.